 Prescription narcotics are extremely dangerous.
-As more overdose deaths are linked to prescription opioid, many individuals and families are searching for relief.
-Today, millions of Americans are battling with substance abuse with a large percentage facing opioid abuse.
-The nationwide opioid epidemic is depicting the realities of the addictive nature of these prescribed medicines..
+As more overdose deaths are linked to prescription opioids, many individuals and families search for relief.
+Millions of Americans are battling substance abuse, with a large percentage facing opioid abuse.
+The nationwide opioid epidemic depicts the realities of the addictive nature of these prescribed medicines.
 While drug treatment remains a central pillar in fighting addiction, opioid relapse prevention is also top of mind.
 What strategies can individuals deploy to help overcome opioids for good?

 If you or someone you know is battling opioid addiction, AspenRidge Recovery can help.
-Through our compassionate opioid treatment program, we provide tailored services to address opioid addiction and underlying causes.
-Contact us directly at 855-281-5588.
+Through our compassionate opioid treatment program, we provide tailored services to address opioid addiction and its underlying causes.
+Contact us directly at (719) 259-1107.

 Impacts of the Opioid Epidemic

-By the numbers, the U.S. opioid epidemic has claimed 70,630 lives in 2019, according to Health and Human Services.
-Over one million Americans are battling with opioid use disorder and over 10 million misused prescription opioids in the past year.
+By the numbers, the U.S. opioid epidemic claimed 70,630 lives in 2019, according to Health and Human Services.
+Over one million Americans are battling opioid use disorder, and over 10 million misused prescription opioids in the past year.
 These numbers, tragically, are continuing to rise.

-The term epidemic refers to something that may “affect or tends to affect a disproportionately large number of individuals within a population, community, or region at the same time,” according to the Centers for Disease Controls and Prevention (CDC).
-Opioid addiction is a real disease impacting millions and relief from the struggles of abuse are difficult to achieve.
+The term epidemic refers to something that may “affect or tends to affect a disproportionately large number of individuals within a population, community, or region simultaneously,” according to the Centers for Disease Control and Prevention (CDC).
+Opioid addiction is a real disease impacting millions, and relief from the struggles of abuse is difficult to achieve.

 As new treatment programs become available, more communities are finding methods to address opioid abuse.
 Additionally, prescription medication dangers are more evident, giving doctors and patients a more realistic depiction of misusing prescription meds.
 However, once opioid abuse becomes problematic, recovery programs become more essential.
 Creating an opioid relapse prevention plan is a core component to long-term recovery.